roidrage/nosql-berlinbuzzwords2010/03_the_contestants/03_the_contestants.md

 # Key-Value Stores #

-* Lookup of data by key
+* Fast lookup of data by key
 * That's it
 * No querying of data